Group 2 (1)

 Later he and his battalion crossed the Suez Canal, leading combat activities deep into Egyptian terrain.
 General Yair was serving as commander of the Paratroopers Brigade when it carried out the amphibious landing north of Sidon in the 1982 Lebanon War, leading his forces to Beirut.
 General Yair served as commander of the Lebanon sector.
 In 1988 he was granted the rank of General and led the Northern Command against the Syrian front, served as head of the IDF Personnel Division, and was appointed as Israel’s military attaché in Washington.

-Gen. Yair also headed the committee which formulated “The Spirit of the IDF,” a military code of ethics.
+Gen. Yair also headed the committee that formulated “The Spirit of the IDF,” a military code of ethics.

 Gen. Yair is active in the field of business, serving as Chairman for four companies in diverse spheres, and as a strategic consultant.